gapitio/gapit-htmlgraphics-panel/README.md

 Vertically and horizontally aligns the panel content to the center.
 Adds "display: flex; justify-content: center; align-items: center" to the shadow root container.

+#### Overflow

+Chooses what happens if content overflows outside the panel.
+"Fit content to panel" is recommended to turn on with some of these options, as some of these won't work without it.

 ### Polyfill